 Usually, I prefer mango varieties like Alphonso, Ratnagiri, or Kesar not only for this mango jam recipe but also for making mango shrikhand and my 15+ mango recipes.
 These Indian varieties of mango have a flavorsome sugary taste, deep yellow color with a rich aroma, and a lot of fiber that gives the jam a great texture.

 You can use Goan Mangad, Mexican, or any other variety of sweet tropical mangoes for making jam.

 Mango To Sugar Ratio

-The one thumb rule that always works for making fruit jam or preserve is the equal ratio of 1:1 (fruit: sugar).
-The equal amount of fruit and the white granulated sugar will always yield the perfect jam.
+The one thumb rule that always works for making fruit jam is the equal ratio of 1:1 (fruit: sugar).
+An equal amount of fruit and white granulated sugar will always yield the perfect jam.

 However, it is always best to taste fruit like strawberry or mango to know about their natural sweetness.
 And then add sugar according to the taste of the fruit.
-Like for the mangoes which are way too sweet in taste, I follow the ratio of 2:1 (mango to sugar).
+As for the mangoes which are way too sweet in taste, I follow the ratio of 2:1 (mango to sugar).

-If you are looking for exciting new flavors of a mango jam, here a few recipe variations:
+If you are looking for exciting new flavors of a mango jam, here are a few recipe variations:

 Rosemary: A teaspoon or a dash of rosemary adds a great aroma and a subtle sharp taste to the mango jam.
 You can use fresh or dried rosemary.

 Saffron: A pinch of saffron gives a deep hue, rich aroma, and taste to the mango jam.

 Ginger: You will be surprised to know that grated ginger tastes great in a mango jam.
 The subtle sharpness and earthiness of ginger compliments the sweetness of mangoes.

 Red Chili: Mango and chilies are a great savory combination.
 The spiciness of red chilies and the sweetness of mangoes are a match made in heaven.
 In a jam or a spicy dip, this flavor combination tastes divine.